The Vanishing Beast: Chapter Two

 “Enlighten me, Mr. Bell.”

 Henry allowed himself a small smile.
-He pointed at the candlestick Saoirse had fixed for him earlier.
-“That candlestick you touched without a problem?
-It’s iron.”
+He pointed at the candlestick Saoirse had righted for him earlier.
+“That candlestick you so easily helped me with?
+It’s made of iron.”

 Saoirse groaned and Alice laughed, though the latter quickly clapped a hand over her mouth to stifle it.
 Henry smiled again, triumphant, and asked, “So is Alice the true magic behind your shop, then?”

 Saoirse waved a hand.
-“Oh, who can say who’s the main contributor of a joint venture?
+“Who can say who’s the main contributor of a joint venture?
 I would say we both provide significant contributions—”

 “Yes,” Alice interrupted.
 “I do the magic.
 Only for the services, though, not the charms.
-Saoirse distracts the client while I work.”
+When we do house calls, Saoirse distracts the client while I work.”

 “Thank you for your honesty,” Henry said with a pointed look at Saoirse.
 “Then, Ms. Evans, if all this is true, the charm you left at Camberley Hall has no more magic than any useless gift shop trinket?”

-Ignoring her, Henry continued, “Why not simply tell the police the truth, if and when they come for you?
+Henry ignored her and continued, “Why not simply tell the police the truth, if and when they come for you?
 You may face fines for the scam, lose business if it comes out in the papers, but that would be the worst of it.
-It would certainly exonerate you of the murder.”
+It would certainly exonerate you from the murder.”

-“Telling the police is out of the question, Mr. Bell,” Saoirse said, her tone going cold all at once.
-Like an actor pulling on a mask, she put on a serious face and said, “Do you know how much my services mean to the masses?
-If people find out I’m human, they’ll lose faith in me, but even worse, in themselves and in the good magic can do!
-Sure, I may not have magic myself.
-Sure, the charms I sell are fake, but nobody buys charms like that expecting them to be real, anyway.
-They’re just a representation of dreams they want to see manifested.
-My charms give them hope, Mr. Bell, do you understand?
+“Telling the police is out of the question,” Saoirse said, her tone going unexpectedly cold.
+But then, like an actor pulling on a mask, she smiled and continued loftily, “Do you know how much my services mean to the masses?
+If people find out I’m human, they’ll lose faith in me.
+Even worse, they’ll lose faith in themselves and in the good magic can do!
+Sure, I may not have magic.
+Sure, the charms I sell are fake, as you said, but nobody buys charms like that expecting them to be real, anyway.
+They’re merely a representation of dreams vulnerable people want to see manifested.
+My charms give them hope, Mr. Bell.
+Do you understand?
 When the people have hope, the city thrives!
 Do you want the city to stop thriving, Mr. Bell?”

 Henry sat back at the speech, bemused, and studied Saoirse Evans.
 Alice was rolling her eyes, but Henry didn’t buy any of it.
 He didn’t believe Saoirse’s boisterous front was anything more than just that: a front, one that hid a shrewd mind, a keen business sense, and, he suspected, a bigger heart than she would have him believe.
 She had another reason for keeping this secret, one that had nothing at all to do with her business.